-Community members, parents, and/or students can start a Florida League youth mountain biking club or team in their local community.
-Extensive cycling experience is not necessary – one should simply have the desire to introduce teens to the sport of mountain biking.
-Once you have decided to create a team, the Florida League can help educate you and provide you with all the tools necessary to be an excellent coach.
+Extensive mountain biking experience is not necessary.
+One should simply have the desire to introduce kids to the joys of mountain biking.
+Once you have decided to create a club/team, the Florida League can help educate you and provide you with all the tools necessary to be an excellent coach.